Our use of cookies

 The current Provider Agreement 2024 states:

-17.8 Providers must maintain an up to date record of attendance for all children for whom they provide EEF places and make it available to the council when required along with other monitoring information.
+17.8 Providers must maintain an up-to-date record of attendance for all children for whom they provide EEF places and make it available to the council when required along with other monitoring information.
 The council shall ensure that Providers are not penalised by withdrawing funding for short term absence and the council will generally pay for a maximum of twenty (20) days absence (whether over consecutive or sporadic days) within a single *term time period for which the child would normally have attended for EEF hours.

-For any amount of absence that exceeds the twenty day period, the Provider must adjust the claim in the related amendment task for the term.
+For any amount of absence that exceeds the twenty-day period, the Provider must adjust the claim in the related amendment task for the term.

 However, the council shall use its discretion and review cases when there is fair reason for absence.
 The review will determine if funding should be applied for a longer period than the first twenty days of a child’s absence.
 Reasons for which the council will review extended periods of absence can be found in the Attendance Policy.